Dannyyzz/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server side routing happens in the server.
+A request gets made to the server for the page at a given url and then the server returns that page.
+This means that the whole page needs to reload whenever the url changes.
+Client side routing happens inside the browser and does not require to reload the entire page, instead it only renders the components changed.

 - [ ] What does HTTP stand for?

+Hyper Text Trasfer Protocol - a protocol that defines how messages are formatted and transmitted in th world wide web.

 - [ ] What does CRUD stand for?

+Create Read Update Delete - Four functions of storage

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST: Create
+GET: Read
+PUT: Update / Replace
+PATCH: Update / Modify
+Delete: Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+Get, Then, Catch

 ## Project Set Up